 This is an excellent strategy - because no matter how hard we try to only have our target audience/clients/customers on our list - we still end up with a range of people—all with a variety of interests and pain points.
 Let's say you blog about blogging and business-related topics.

 A strategic way to segment your list would be to find out where they are on their journey and tailor your email content for each group.
 Then your bloggers only looking for beginner blogging tips will only receive those emails, and your entrepreneurs only interested in more advanced business tips willreceive those emails.

 The most critical factor would be your subject lines.
 If someone sees your subject line, and it doesn’t interest them or pique their interest - you can be sure they won’t spend the time to open your email.
 How can you ensure your subject lines are top-notch?

 First, personalize them.
-Try using the subscriber’s name in the subject line, or personalize it in some other way to make them feel like the email is just for them.
-Use curiosity and intrigue them, drawing them in with your words, you can also use an emoji (just not multiple or it can come across “spammy” and it may end up in their junk folder.
+Try using the subscriber's name in the subject line, or customize it in some other way to make them feel like the email is just for them.
+Use curiosity and intrigue them, drawing them in with your words; you can also use emojis (only not multiple or it can come across "spammy" and end up in their junk folder.
 And finally, ask questions, or leave a cliffhanger.

 If you can master the subject line - you’ll see a massive difference in the number of subscribers opening your emails!

 5. Re-send Your Emails